s-blais/scrumdinger-localized/README.md

 ### Yes, hi, Perry Street Software!

 Experimenting with trying to localize a complete iOS app (this app is created as part of the Apple Developer [Develop Apps for iOS](https://developer.apple.com/tutorials/app-dev-training) tutorial.
-Note that localization of this app is NOT part of the tutorial; figured it all out myself by reading the Xcode documentation and a handful of articles.
+Note that localization of this app is NOT part of the tutorial; figured it out by reading the Xcode documentation and a handful of articles.

 Download the project, open the Scrumdinger.xcodeproj with Xcode, change your simulator language to ES/Español or FR/Français, then hit the Build&Run button.